-Osteoporosis is a major public health threat for more than 44 million Americans, 68% of whom are women.
-In the United States today, 10 million individuals already have the disease, and almost 34 million more are estimated to have low bone mass, placing them at an increased risk for osteoporosis.
+Osteoporosis, which makes the bones brittle and weak, can have a major impact on a person’s daily life.
+This condition affects more than 44 million Americans, with 68% of them being women.
+In the United States today, there are 10 million people with the disease, with another 34 million believed to have low bone mass, a strong risk factor for osteoporosis.

 What Is Osteoporosis?

 Osteoporosis, the medical term for porous bone, is a disease caused by low bone mass as well as the deterioration of bone tissue.
 For those living with osteoporosis, new bone creation can’t keep up with the removal of worn-out bone.
 This leads to fragile bones and susceptibility to spine, hip, and wrist fractures.